Nules84/CI_PP2_ArtiQuiz/README.md

 >   Need a visual way to keep track of what question you're on and what score you have. - Heather P

->   Must have a leaderboard and a way to save scores. - Phil W
+>   I should be able to return to home or begin again at any stage throughout the game. - Phil W

 >   Easy navigation within the website is a must.
 Have to make it user friendly. - Becky D